enkidevs/curriculum/spreadsheets/introduction/templates/what-are-templates.md

   - beginner

 aspects:
-  - new
-  - workout
+  - introduction

 type: normal

-category: how to
+category: must-know

 ---

-# What is a template?
+# What Is a Template?

 ---
 ## Content

-A template is a predesigned sheet with predefined formulas and formatting.
+A template is a pre-designed sheet with predefined formulas and formatting.
 Templates are very useful because they save a lot of time.

-You can use templates to instantly create a "To-Do" list, or a wedding planner, an invoice, a calendar and much more.
+You can use templates to instantly create a "To-Do" list, a wedding planner, an invoice, a calendar and much more.

-These templates allow users to take advantage of Excel's power even though they haven't yet learned all the formulas and formatting required to do from scratch.
+They allow you to take full advantage of spreadsheets even when you haven't mastered all the necessary formulas and formatting.

-Moreover, you can even create your custom ones.

 To create a new spreadsheet from a template go to: